 USC has 12,000 students pursuing degrees in the health professions (including clinical, science, biomedical, public health and policy), and has developed programs to integrate clinical care with research and education across the entire university.
 We have also been a leader in the Association of Academic Health Centers’ Aligned Institutional Mission Program.

-The USC Office of Research supports the University of Southern California’s Strategic Plan by building interdisciplinary research collaborations that address societal needs and by increasing the impact and prominence of USC research.
+Research & Innovation supports the University of Southern California’s Strategic Plan by building interdisciplinary research collaborations that address societal needs and by increasing the impact and prominence of USC research.
 The office supports and facilitates research initiatives, promotes our research among sponsors, and provides services that ensure that USC achieves the highest ethical standards in its research.

 USC’s Strategic Priorities for Research

 - Research that is impactful by benefiting and engaging all segments of society.

 - Innovation in the research we conduct and in the methods by which we conduct research.

 - Implementation of integrated digital tools to integrate all aspects of research administration via the TARA system and to enable collaborative research.

 - Expansion of centers of excellence for fundamental scientific and technological research, providing state-of-the-art shared precision instruments.

 - Integration of health research with clinical care, education and community outreach across the entire university.

 - Infusion of a culture of mentorship to support the development of research abilities throughout the university.